-On the contrary, there is huge fiscal pressure on the state to expand and to invest in new forms of social investment such as higher education; research/development; transport; housing; vocational training; water; childcare; sustainable energy; digital communications; broadband and a whole host of other new types of infrastructural investment.
+On the contrary, there is huge fiscal pressure on the state to expand and to invest in new forms of social investment such as higher education, research/development, public transport, affordable housing, vocational training, water, childcare, sustainable energy, digital communications, broadband and a whole host of other infrastructural investments.

 The implication is that the capacity of the state to engage in new forms of discretionary expenditure/investment is in decline.